Waniss Taïbi

-Waniss Taïbi (born 7 March 2002) is a French professional footballer who plays as a midfielder for Ligue 1 club Angers.
+Waniss Taïbi (born 7 March 2002) is a French professional footballer who plays as a midfielder for 2.
+Bundesliga club Hannover 96.

 Club career

 Waniss Taïbi made his debut for Angers on 7 March 2021, coming on as a substitute in a 5–0 Coupe de France win against Club Franciscain.

 He made his Ligue 1 debut on 17 April, replacing Antonin Bobichon in the 66th minute in a 3–0 home defeat against Stade Rennais.

+Taïbi moved to Hannover 96 ahead of the 2025–26 season on a four-year contract.

 International career

-Born in France, Taïbi is of Algerian descent.
+Born in France, Taïbi is of Algerian descent and has dual nationality.
 He is a youth international for France, having made three appearances and delivered two assists at the 2019 FIFA U-17 World Cup, a tournament in which France finished third.

 In 2021, he was selected by Bernard Diomède for a training session with France under-19.